-We hope that this package is helpful, and we thank you for your consideration.
+We hope that this package is helpful.

 Cc: Stuart Levitan, Landmarks Commission Chair Alder Ledell Zellers Amy Scanlon, Preservation Planner John Strange, Asst.
 City Attorney

 Proposed Landmarks Ordinance

 Plain Language Summary

 This ordinance repeals and recreates Madison's current landmarks ordinance, creating a new chapter 41 of the Madison General Ordinance entitled "Historic Preservation."
 It reorganizes and re-formats the current ordinance, and updates current ordinance language to provide greater clarity, readability and ease of reference.
 It also makes several substantive changes.
 The new chapter is designed to provide greater transparency, predictability and certainty for all those affected by the ordinance, including property owners and investors.